cdelorme/go-multiconf/readme.md

 	config.Example("-o /path/to/output")

-If in validating your configuration (_such as during post-processing_), you can call `Help()` to print usage information without automatically closing the application (whether it closes when calling the public method is up to your code).
+To deal with misconfiguration later you can call `Help()` directly to print usage information without automatically closing the application.

 Register cli options and environment variables like this: